tthonghanh/HCMUT-smart-printing-service/README.md

 ### SPSO (Student Printing Service Officers) page:
 - Admin dashboard
-- We did not implement the features of SPSO because we just focus on printing module.
+- We did not implement the features of SPSO because we just focused on printing module.

 ## Document
-- A final report that contain all the information of the system
+- A final report that contains all the information of the system
 - Images used in report
 - Version change